 If you’re buying a property in England or Northern Ireland that costs more than £125,000 then you’ll have to pay Stamp Duty Land Tax (SDLT).
 Get the SDLT guidance you need, including how it works, what exactly you need to pay it on, the rates and what it means for first-time buyers.

 Stamp Duty Land Tax (SDLT), commonly referred to as Stamp Duty, is a tax payable on certain property and land transactions over £125,000 for residential properties in England and Northern Ireland.
-If you purchase a property above the threshold in Scotland, you will pay Land and Buildings Transaction Tax (LBTT) and in Wales you pay Land Transaction Tax (LTT) instead of SDLT.
+If you purchase a property above the threshold in Scotland, you will pay Land and Buildings Transaction Tax (LBTT) and in Wales, you pay Land Transaction Tax (LTT) instead of SDLT.

 There are several rate bands for Stamp Duty.
 Tax is calculated based on the amount you’ve paid for the property.
 As an example, if you purchase a house for £275,000, the SDLT you owe is calculated in this way:

 If the purchase price of the property is below £125,000, no stamp duty is payable.
 The 2% stamp duty rate applies on the purchase price between £125,001 to £250,00.
 This rises to 5% on the price between £250,001 to £925,000.
 10% is then payable for property priced from £925,001 and £1,500,000, and a 12% stamp duty rate on property purchases priced at £1,500,001 and above.
 Note that the amount of stamp duty that needs to be paid only applies to the part of the property price falling into each band.